rcsb/py-rcsb-api/README.md

 }
 ```

-## Helpful methods
+## Helpful Methods
 There are several methods included to make working with query objects easier.
 These methods can also help you further understand the GraphQL syntax and refine your queries to request exactly and only what you want.

 ### get_editor_link()
 This method returns the link to a [GraphiQL](https://data.rcsb.org/graphql/index.html) window with the query.
 From the window, you can use the user interface to explore other fields and refine your query.
+Method of Query class.

 ```python
 query = Query(input_ids={"entry_id":"4HHB"},input_type="entry", return_data_list=["exptl"])